Privacy Policy

 ECCN.help | Regulatory Technology Platform

-This Privacy Policy explains how ECCN.help ("ECCN.help", "We", "Us", or "Our") collects, processes, stores, protects, and discloses information when You access or use our website, tools, AI-driven classification services, export license determination features, ECCN lookup utilities, ELENA compliance assistant, and related features (collectively, the "Service"), accessible at https://eccn.help.
+This Privacy Policy explains how ECCN.help ("ECCN.help", "We", "Us", or "Our") collects, processes, stores, protects, and discloses information when You access or use our website, the 7-step Guided Classification Workflow, Quick Lookup tools, AI-driven classification and screening services, export license determination features, OFAC and restricted-party screening features, ELENA compliance assistant, and related features (collectively, the "Service"), accessible at https://eccn.help.

-The Service provides structured export control guidance under the U.S. Export Administration Regulations (EAR) through AI-assisted analytical workflows and curated regulatory reference systems.
-This Privacy Policy applies to all interactions with our publicly accessible website, authenticated dashboard, classification and license determination features, ELENA compliance assistant, contact submissions, and account management functionalities.
+The Service provides structured export control guidance under the U.S. Export Administration Regulations (EAR) and related regulatory frameworks through AI-assisted analytical workflows and curated regulatory reference systems.
+This Privacy Policy applies to all interactions with our publicly accessible website, authenticated workspace, the case-based 7-step Guided Classification Workflow, the nine Quick Lookup tools, the ELENA compliance assistant (both the global chatbot and the per-case ELENA Consultation), contact submissions, and account management functionalities.

 We are committed to transparency, data minimization, lawful processing, and appropriate technical and organizational safeguards in accordance with applicable data protection laws worldwide, including but not limited to the General Data Protection Regulation (EU GDPR and UK GDPR), the California Consumer Privacy Act as amended by the California Privacy Rights Act (CCPA/CPRA), the Brazilian General Data Protection Law (LGPD), the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), the Indian Digital Personal Data Protection Act (DPDPA), and other applicable state, federal, and international privacy regulations.